 Conclusion

-Significant standard heterosis over KM2241 in the positive direction for seed yield per plant were observed by KM2401 X PDM139, IPM302 X PDM139 and KM2404 X PDM139.
+Significant standard heterosis over KM2241 in the positive direction for seed yield per plant was observed by KM2401 X PDM139, IPM302 X PDM139 and KM2404 X PDM139.
 The maximum negative inbreeding depression for seed yield per plant were observed by KM2414 X PDM139, KM2290 X KM2241 and KM2290 X PDM139.
-The crosses in which significant heterosis was followed by higher inbreeding depression, indicated the presence of non-additive gene action and can be used for commercial exploitation of heterosis.
+The crosses in which significant heterosis was followed by higher inbreeding depression indicated the presence of non-additive gene action and can be used for commercial exploitation of heterosis.

 Table 1.
 Heterosis (%) over economic parent KM2241 for thirteen characters in greengram.